-It’s no surprise a country as vast as Russia has a lot of top-of-the-bucket-list travel destinations: it is a country of immense natural splendour and beauty.
-From ancient mountain ranges to ocean-sized lakes, from remote rugged wilderness to picturesque countryside, here are some of the most beautiful spots to visit in the nation.
+It’s no surprise a country as vast as Russia has a lot of top-of-the-bucket-list travel destinations.
+Truly, this is a country of immense natural splendour.
+From ancient mountain ranges to ocean-sized lakes, from remote rugged wilderness to picturesque countryside, here are some of the most beautiful spots to visit in the world’s largest nation.

 Sandwiched between three mountain tops and fertile alpine meadows, Lake Kardyvach’s beauty is topped off by cascading waterfalls.
-It is just 44 kilometres (27 miles) away from the popular Krasnaya Polyana in the Sochi region, and a good hiking destination for those adventurers who want to dip into Russia’s remoteness.
+It is just 44km (27mi) away from the popular Krasnaya Polyana in the Sochi region, and a good hiking destination for those adventurers who want to dip into Russia’s remoteness.

 Craggy cliffs and serene bays mark Olkhon Island’s coastline, the largest island in Lake Baikal.
 Tucked away in Siberia’s vast wilderness, it is an important shamanic site for the Buryat people who are indigenous to Siberia.

-A short drive out of Vladivostok – a city less than 500km (311 miles) from the borders of both North Korea and China – is a unique anomaly of nature.
-Over time, thousands of discarded bottles and broken bits of glass have been smoothed over by Mother Nature, and now appear to be multicoloured pebbles lining the rugged shoreline.
+A short drive out of Vladivostok – a city less than 500km (311mi) from the borders of both North Korea and China – Ussuri Bay is a unique anomaly of nature.
+Over time, thousands of discarded bottles and broken bits of glass have been smoothed over by Mother Nature, and now appear as multicoloured pebbles lining the rugged shoreline.

 In the Republic of North Ossetia-Alania, an ancient cemetery attached to the village of Dargavs remains, built into the dramatic, misty mountainside.
 Also called the City of the Dead, there are over a hundred stone tombs where villagers used to bury their dead along with their possessions and clothes.

-The Altai Republic is one of Russia’s most beautiful regions, and this mountaintop lake is one of the region’s must-sees.
-Along the shoreline of this 70-km-long (43-mile-long) lake are steep gorges, rugged rockface, caves, waterfalls and beautiful bays.
+The Altai Republic is one of Russia’s most beautiful regions and this mountaintop lake is one of the region’s must-sees.
+Along the shoreline of this 70km (43mi) lake are steep gorges, rugged rockface, caves, waterfalls and beautiful bays.

 Russia’s most westerly enclave is home to Germanic architecture, a Baltic coastline and a green Birch forest.
-It is the Russain gateway to the windswept Curonian Spit.
+It is the Russian gateway to the windswept Curonian Spit.

-Another beautiful spot in Karelia, the 18th-century wooden churches that sit on the banks of Onega Bay’s Kishi Island are UNESCO World Heritage listed.
-It is estimated that the structures were built in 1713 (a clock tower was added in the 19th century) and are examples of medieval northern Russian and Scandinavian architecture.
+Another beautiful spot in Karelia, the 18th-century wooden churches that sit on the banks of Onega Bay’s Kishi Island are Unesco World Heritage-listed.
+It is estimated that the structures were built in 1713 (a clock tower was added in the 19th century) and they remain quality examples of medieval northern Russian and Scandinavian architecture.

 Technically located in a suburb of Russia’s second city, St Petersburg, the grounds and architecture of Peterhof Palace is a lavish display of baroque design and style.
 Often referred to as the Russian Versailles, the elaborate estate was built during Peter the Great’s reign.

 The Caucasus mountain range in Russia’s south, near the Georgian border, boasts the highest peak in Europe.
-A dormant volcano, it reaches 5,642 metres (18,511 feet) above sea level and offers spectacular views for experienced mountaineers and eager amateur adventurers.
+A dormant volcano, Elbrus reaches 5,642m (18,511ft) above sea level and offers spectacular views for experienced mountaineers and eager amateur adventurers.